Skip to main content

 Stage 2: Design Development

-At this stage, we also confirm the technical specification: security rating (SR3 as standard), fire rating where required, thermal performance targets and any specific compliance requirements for planning or building control.
+At this stage, we also confirm the technical specification: security tier (BS EN 1627 RC4 as Standard, with LPS 1175 SR3 Enhanced upgrade or SR4 Commercial-grade upgrade where the brief calls for it), fire rating where required, thermal performance targets and any specific compliance requirements for planning or building control.

 Stage 3: Survey and Specification